VonChenPlus/Honey/README.md

 Native
 ======

-This is my library of stuff that I use when writing C++ programs
+This is my library of stuff that I use when writing C++ programs.

 Features
 --------
-* OpenGL utility code, like compressed texture loading(almost from Henrik Rydgård)
+* OpenGL utility code, like compressed texture loading(almost from Henrik Rydgård).
-* 2D texture atlases and drawing code(almost from Henrik Rydgård)
+* 2D texture atlases and drawing code(almost from Henrik Rydgård).
-* ETC1 texture save/load support(almost from Henrik Rydgård)
+* ETC1 texture save/load support(almost from Henrik Rydgård).

 Licenses
 --------